ddemyanova/sensors/README.md

 # sensors

-Monitoring system for collecting and analyzing data from sensors
+This project is the monitoring system for collecting and analyzing data from sensors

 Check python version
 pip -V